FAU-CDI/wisski-distillery/API.md

 NOTE: These routes will be documented using a Swagger / OpenAPI definition in the future.
 All routes can be found under `/api/v1/http/`

-- `/api/v1/auth`: Returns user information
+- `/api/v1/auth`: Returns api session information
 - `/api/v1/systems`: Returns a (publically visible) list of systems
 - `/api/v1/news`: Returns JSON containing all news items